WetenSchaap/personal-website/content/pages/projects/internship-NTU.md

 title: Internship @ NTU
 date: 2020-07-30
 modified: 2020-07-30
-slug: pages/NTU-internship

 I performed an internship at Nanyang Technological University (NTU) in Singapore in 2017.
 I performed this research under supervision of
 [Ali Miserez](https://scholar.google.nl/citations?user=Nb6KgIoAAAAA) and [Bartosz Gabryelczyk](https://orcid.org/0000-0002-8150-8353) in
 the [Biological and Biomimetic Materials Laboratory](https://www.ntu.edu.sg/home/ali.miserez/).

 In this project, I studied the proteins that couse coacervation inside the beak of giant squids.
-A [paper](https://doi.org/10.1038/s41467-019-13469-8 containing my work (and quite a lot of other stuff) was published in Nature Communications if you want to check it out.
+A [paper](https://doi.org/10.1038/s41467-019-13469-8) containing my work (and quite a lot of other stuff) was published in Nature Communications if you want to check it out.

 If you want a short(-ish) readable, understandable version of what I did, hopefully understandable for laymen, keep reading!

-## A Squid and its Coacervates
+### A Squid and its Coacervates
 The formation of a water-immiscible liquid through the association of macromolecules, or '[coacervation](https://en.wikipedia.org/wiki/Coacervate)', is ubiquitous in the natural world.
 It is present at all length scales: from adhesives used by marine animals, like barnacles and sandcastle worms, to the formation of membraneless organelles, and the packing of DNA in the cell.
 In this project, I studied the coacervates and related structures found in